lll-jy/cs3245-assign4/README.txt

 Notably, there are a number of appearance of enumerating indices in the content of many files, such as (1), (iii), (c) etc. These terms are also not counted as valid terms.

+1.3 Information gathered at indexing stage

+All terms, their corresponding document frequency, their term frequency in each document, and list of positional indices of their appearance in each document are captured at indexing stage.

+The length of the vector of each document is also calculated at this stage.

+1.4 Output format

 == Files included with this submission ==

 index.py: required source code of indexing